iamfitz7/Cybersecurity_Portfolio/Week15_Endpoint_Investigation_Workflows/README.md

 10.1.2.45
 ```

-The primary goal was determining whether the activity represented:
+The primary goal was determining whether the activity represented simple scanning, administrative activity, or evidence of potential lateral movement.

-- simple scanning behavior
-- administrative activity
-- or evidence of potential lateral movement

 ---